-"Problems of Infectious and Parasitic Diseases" is a peer-reviewed open-access medical journal of scientific papers covering research on microbiological diagnostics of human infectious diseases.
-It is published by National Centre of Infectious and Parasitic Diseases' scientific papers published in English, with periodicity two books a year.
+"PROBLEMS of Infectious and Parasitic Diseases" is a peer-reviewed open-access medical journal of scientific papers covering research on microbiological diagnostics of human infectious diseases.
+It is published by National Centre of Infectious and Parasitic Diseases, in English on paper and in digital form, with periodicity two books a year.

-The magazine received international acclaim and since 1997 has established itself as referenced edition in Exerpta Medica, and since 2008 - in SCOPUS.
+The journal received international acclaim and since 1997 has established itself as referenced edition in Exerpta Medica, and since 2008 - in SCOPUS.

 Its aim is to extend and share results of intensive research on etiopathogenesis, immune reactivity, epidemiological features, laboratory diagnostics, treatment and immunoprophylaxis of bacterial and viral, including nosocomial, and parasitic infections.

 NCIPD hosts all National Reference Laboratories (NRLs) for various bacterial, viral, and parasitic infections, accredited by the Bulgarian Accreditation Service (BAS) in 2003 under the European requirements of standard BS EN ISO 17025 for quality of work.
 NRLs are under permanent international external laboratory control of the German accreditation system Instand.

 Since 2007, the NCIPD has been designated as a World Health Organization (WHO) Collaborating Center of the United Nations on epidemiological surveillance of communicable diseases and antibiotic resistance with the task of responding in these areas and training personnel for Southeast European and Asian countries former USSR.